 This little project began in July 2011, HERE.

+Creating a pallet wood garden walkway came to mind one day.
 The yard was getting a major revamp with the help of my wonderful neighbours.
 Shrubs were being pulled, new soil was hauled in, and I desired a pathway…

 from the driveway to the lawn.
 Right where all these overgrown shrubs were.